-All of the above requires discipline on behalf of FIG and its Commissions, with appropriate coordination of the development of Commission and Permanent Institution work plans so that FIG's work has the greatest possible impact in the world of standards.
-This may require a slightly greater planning horizon for Commissions and Permanent Institutions, and greater coordination of effort, which will be facilitated by the use of strategic planning meetings of the Council and the Advisory Committee of Commission Officers (ACCO).
+All of the above requires coordination of the development of Commission and PI work plans so that FIG's work has the greatest possible impact in the world of standards.
+This may require a slightly greater planning horizon for Commissions and PIs, and greater coordination of effort, which will be facilitated through the strategic planning meetings of the Council and the Advisory Committee of Commission Officers (ACCO).
 It will also require ongoing collaboration with other international NGOs to ensure that the combined efforts are coordinated to best effect.

-In short, FIG should see itself, and its activity, as part of a larger picture which includes key bodies such as the UN and its agencies, standardisation bodies and the World Trade Organisation (WTO).
+In short, FIG needs to continue to see itself, and its activity, as part of a larger picture which includes key bodies such as the UN and its agencies, standardisation bodies and the World Trade Organisation (WTO).